AgateTravel WeLiveToServe

 There are an average of 7 sunny days, and the average sunshine time per day is about 7 hours.

-Is Mount Fuji Worth Visiting in September?
+Is Mount Fuji Worth It in September?

 What to Pack for Mount Fuji Trip in September?